Brad Hogg: Return to playing

 On 4 November 2011, Hogg signed with the Perth Scorchers, one of the franchises in the Australian domestic Twenty20 competition, the Big Bash League.
 He took 12 wickets in the tournament at an average of 13.5, better than any other spinner in the competition bettered in wickets only by James Faulkner and Rana Naved-ul-Hasan.
 On 23 January 2012, on the back of his form with the Scorchers, Hogg earned a recall to the Australian Twenty20 squad.
-He was also picked up by Sylhet Royals for the inaugural Bangladesh Premier League, the Nashua Mobile Cape Cobras for the South African T20 League, the Rajasthan Royals in the Indian Premier League players auction, and the Sri Lanka T20 Tournaments.
+He also played for Sylhet Royals in the inaugural Bangladesh Premier League, Cape Cobras in South Africa, Rajasthan Royals in the Indian Premier League, and in Sri Lanka.

 On 1 February 2012, Hogg returned to international cricket at the Sydney Olympic Stadium in a Twenty20 international against India, returning figures of one wicket (that of Virat Kohli) for 21 runs from four overs.
 In the second match of the Twenty20 series at the Melbourne Cricket Ground, he took the wicket of Virender Sehwag in his first over, and ended up with bowling figures of 1/19.

 Hogg has since been selected for the 2014 Australian T20 World Cup team, plus the three games against Pakistan in Dubai in the leadup to that competition.

 On 7 February 2014, Hogg was man of the match in the winning Big Bash final with his team the Perth Scorchers.
 Over the tournament, Hogg had an economy rate of 6.19, the fifth best by a spinner in the tournament.
 This earned him a recall to the Australian T20I team for the series in South Africa and the 2014 ICC World Twenty20.
 On 12 March that year he became the oldest player to play in T20I's, at 43 years and 34 days.

 He was bought by the Kolkata Knight Riders at the 2015 IPL auction as a backup to replace Narine who was sidelined halfway into the season due to 'suspect bowling action'.
 Hogg triumphed in the role and took 9 wickets in six games, and won two-man of the match awards before Narine assumed his position in the team again.

 On 28 April 2015, he became the oldest player ever to feature in an IPL match when he played against Chennai Super Kings at the age of 44 years and 81 days.

 He made headlines again in 2015 when he re-signed for the 2015/16 Perth Scorchers team in the BBL with his unique comedy announcement.

 Hogg made the surprising move from the Perth Scorchers to the Melbourne Renegades for BBL06.
 Approaching BBL08, he was left unsigned and has not featured in any form of cricket since.
 The Melbourne Renegades ultimately won the title that season.